pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/14 😃 Talkers/31 🪣 MAP item.md

     {$placeholder.property}
     ```

-    Consider resources `🪣 MyPool` as the following.
+    Consider the resource pool `MyPool` 🪣 as the following.

     ```yaml
+    # 🪣 MyPool
     - Key1:
         PropA: 1.A
         PropB: 1.B